andreasabel/inCode/entry/hamiltonian-dynamics-in-haskell.md

-We see our ![\\theta](https://latex.codecogs.com/png.latex?%5Ctheta "\theta") coordinate increasing, then turning around and decreasing, swinging the other way past equilibrium, and then turning around and heading back!
+We see our ![\\theta](https://latex.codecogs.com/png.latex?%5Ctheta "\theta") coordinate increasing, then turning around and decreasing, swinging the other way past equilibrium, and then turning around and heading back![^5]

-Clearly our system is gaining some sort of phantom energy, since it rises up to 0.045 on the left, and then all the way up to -0.69 on the right.
-Rest assured that this is simply from the inaccuracies in Euler’s Method, which we used to integrate!

-But, conceptually, this is a success!
 We *automatically generated equations of motion for a pendulum*.
 Sweet!

 Wrap-Up
 -------